Simulation of diffusion networks: rdiffnet

 vertex.size = sqrt(dgr(net)))

-Besides of the usual parameters passed to rdiffnet, the rdiffnet_multiple function requires:
+Besides the usual parameters passed to rdiffnet, the rdiffnet_multiple function requires:

 • R (number of repetitions/simulations), and

-• statistic (a function that returns the statistic of insterst).
+• statistic (a function that returns the statistic of interest).

 Optionally, the user may choose to specify the number of clusters to run it in parallel (multiple CPUs):